 Step 4: Estimate Material, Gas, and Wire Costs

-Step 4 narrows your estimate to three cost buckets: base metal, shielding gas, and consumable wire — each calculated from quantities tied to weld size and joint geometry.
+Step 4 narrows your estimate to three cost buckets.
+These are base metal, shielding gas, and consumable wire.
+Each comes from quantities tied to weld size and joint geometry.

-You’ll use material selection to pick base and filler metals, then compute quantities from joint geometry and groove/weld cross-section area.
-For gas, choose Argon or mix, multiply flow rate × weld time × gas price.
+Use material selection to pick base and filler metals.
+Compute quantities from joint geometry and groove or weld cross-section area.
+For gas, choose Argon or mix.
+Multiply flow rate times weld time times gas price.

-For wire, convert wire length to kg, apply the wire-to-flux ratio (0.5–2.5) where relevant, then multiply by cost/kg for wire and flux.
+For wire, convert wire length to kg.
+Apply the wire-to-flux ratio from 0.5 to 2.5 where relevant.
+Multiply by cost per kg for wire and flux.

 - Calculate base metal and filler mass from weld volume and material density.

-- Determine gas consumption: L/min × minutes × price/L.
+- Determine gas consumption: L/min times minutes times price/L.

 - Convert wire length to kg; apply cost/kg.